alexksikes/elasticsearch-vectorize/TUTORIAL.md

 # Machine Learning Fun with Elasticsearch - Part 1

-The first part of this tutorial covers how to use the [Vectorize plugin](https://github.com/alexksikes/elasticsearch-vectorize/) in order to obtain a dataset from data stored in Elasticsearch.
-That dataset can then be used by external data analytics tools such as Panda or R or by machine learning packages such as scikit-learn or MLlib.
+The first part of this tutorial covers how to use the [Vectorize plugin][vectorize] in order to obtain a dataset from data stored in Elasticsearch.
+That dataset can then be used by external data analytics tools such as [Panda][panda] or [R][r] or by machine learning packages such as [scikit-learn][scikit] or [MLlib][mllib].
 The second part of this tutorial is focused on storing the trained model back in Elasticsearch, and then on using the Vectorize plugin again to evaluate the model in scripts or in aggregations.

-The Vectorize plugin is simply a mechanism to extract data as a [document-term matrix](https://en.wikipedia.org/wiki/Document-term_matrix) in a consistent manner.
+The Vectorize plugin is simply a mechanism to extract data as a [document-term matrix][docterm] in a consistent manner.
 What we mean by consistent is that if new features are added later on, then our specification will ensure that the same features will occupy the same column in the matrix.
 In order to show how the plugin works and why it is useful, we will train a classifier to distinguish between negative and positive sentiments.
-To this effect we will be using the [sentiment140](http://help.sentiment140.com/for-students) dataset.
+To this effect we will be using the [sentiment140][sentiment140] dataset.

-This tutorial is mainly a more detailed explanation of the heavily commented Python [example](https://github.com/alexksikes/elasticsearch-vectorize/blob/master/tools/tutorial.py) that ships with the plugin.
+This tutorial is merely a more detailed explanation of the heavily commented Python [example][tutorial] that ships with the plugin.
 We can already take a quick look at the main steps involved:

 ```python
 # 1) let's get a good set of features using significant terms